Maaike van der Heiden

 “My little brother died when I was eight.
-After the funeral it was almost never discussed again.”
+After the funeral we hardly ever talked about it again.”

-“When I was four my mom gave birth to a girl, but after a few months she died.
-My parents think I don’t know anything, but I’ve known it my whole life.”
+“When I was four, my mom gave birth to a girl, but after a few months she died.
+My parents think I don’t know anything, but I’ve known about it my whole life.”

-Much is already known about order in families.
+We already know a lot about order in families.
 In a family, the first, or firstborn, is the one who comes first.
-The second has the second place, etc. Now that fact is quite simple, but acting or living by it is not a matter of course.
-(Un) consciously, for example, a shift of place can take place, which disrupts the order.
-A child can end up in a parent’s place, or perhaps become a “parent of the parent” and thereby (partly) leave the child row.
-Both for possible good reasons and with the necessary dynamics as a result.
-Another reason for a disrupted order is a “hole” in the row of children.
-This could be a miscarriage, a stillborn child or the death of a brother or sister.
+The second takes second place, etc. Now that fact may seem quite simple, but acting or living by it is not a matter of course.
+(Un)consciously, for example, people can shift places, which disrupts the order.
+A child can end up in a parent’s place, or perhaps become “the parent’s parent” and thereby (partly) leave the child’s place.
+Both for possibly good reasons, and with the necessary dynamics as a result.
+Another reason for a disrupted order is a “hole” in the line of children.
+This can be because of a miscarriage, a stillbirth or the death of a sibling.

-A traumatic event for a family, in which each family member processes this loss in his or her own way and within their own capacity.
-And then after that.
-How to proceed with the pain?
-How to proceed with the family?
+These are traumatic events for a family, in which each family member processes this loss in his or her own way and within their own capacity.
+But then; How do you continue with the pain?
+How do you continue with the family?
 We have to go on, life goes on.
-Are we now with the four of us or actually with the five of us?
+Is it the four of us now, or actually the five of us?

-And then another complicated matter; when does a miscarriage count?
-From how many weeks could you say that there is a child?
+And then another complicated matter: when does a miscarriage count?
+From how many weeks do you talk about a child?
 There is no unequivocal answer to this last question.
-Bert Hellinger said about this that initially miscarriages under three months do not count, but later he became less convinced about this.
+Initially, Bert Hellinger said about this that miscarriages under three months do not count, but later he became less convinced.

-I myself had a miscarriage at six weeks.
-In between our two daughters.
+I myself had a miscarriage at six weeks, in between our two daughters.
 Do I feel like I have three kids?
-No. I am a mother of three pregnancies and two children.
-Both the occurrence and the physical pregnancy have a place together.
-It seems that it is not just about the child or the embryo, but more about the whole.
+No. I am a mother who had three pregnancies and who has two children.
+Both the event and the physical pregnancy have a place together.
+It seems that it is not just about the child or the embryo, but more about the experience as a whole.

-A question that might seem logic: should you inform your children of a miscarriage or deceased brothers or sisters?
+A question that might seem logical: should you talk to your children about a miscarriage or deceased sibling(s)?
 From a systemic perspective: yes.
-As incredibly complicated, painful or uncomfortable as it can be.
+However complicated, painful or uncomfortable as it may be.

-Recently I had such a small conversation about it.
-Our seven-year-old needed a little more explanation about fetuses, babies and stages in the uterus, but after that she thought it was mainly a strange and hilarious idea that a baby was now swimming around in the sewer.
+Recently, I had a short conversation about this topic.
+Our seven-year-old needed a little more explanation about fetuses, babies and stages in the uterus, but after that, she thought it was mainly a strange and hilarious idea that there was a baby swimming around the sewers now.

-The oldest of ten thought for a moment and asked: “So, there are actually three of us?
-And if that child had lived, would Maila have been there? ”
+Our eldest, who is ten, thought about it for a moment and asked: “So, there are actually three of us?
+And if that child had lived, would we have had Maila?”

 I answered honestly.
 I do not know.

-What I do know is that it is incredibly important for siblings to know how the order is on the same line.
-Time and again, as a coach and counselor, I experience that it is healing and acknowledging:
+What I do know, is that it is incredibly important for siblings to know the order on their line.
+Time and again, as a coach and counsellor, I experience that it is healing and gives recognition: